 The major differences between total imports by industries in the City of Boroondara and Greater Melbourne were:

-- A smaller percentage of total imports by Financial and Insurance Services (7.7% compared to 9.6%)
+- A smaller percentage of total imports by Education and Training (1.4% compared to 3.3%)